hajimehoshi/guigui/README.md

 # Guigui (ぐいぐい)

-A GUI framework for Go built with Ebitengine.
+An immediate-mode-like GUI framework for Go

 **This project is an alpha version, and everything may change in the future.**